 They wanted to build something real for themselves and their families, and have more freedom to choose when and where they worked.

 The reality is not always so simple.
 Small operators often find that even when they are physically present with family and friends, their minds wander off to the problems waiting for them back in their business, and this can be more prevalent than ever during the EOY period.

 Reasons for the cash flow squeeze vary from industry to industry.
 As a broker, understanding the seasonal factors affecting your clients means knowing when they are likely to need cash flow support the most.

 Retailers, for instance, build up stock from October onwards and often have to wait until Christmas to see it turn back into cash.

 Construction companies and those supporting the construction industry gear up for the new year by purchasing materials and equipment in November and December.
 They then experience a significant delay in receiving a return on this investment as much of the industry shuts down for an extended break.

 While restaurants and cafés in holiday areas peak during the summer, many others use a quiet January to remodel their premises.
 They may love the change of pace and the opportunity to work on other business tasks such as renovations, but the silence from the cash register is not so enjoyable.

-Professional services providers may also relish a summer away from the desk, but the office remains is a burden on cash flow in the form of rent, taxes and salaries.
+Professional services providers may also relish a summer away from the desk, but the office remains a burden on cash flow in the form of rent, taxes and salaries.